jonathanlurie/Tubular/README.md

 # Tubular

-Tubular is made to help you download music and video from Youtube.
+Tubular is made to download music and videos from Youtube.

 ## How to use
 The file `tubular.sh` is double-clickable and will launch this interface.